Composer 2.5 vs Kimi K2.5

 - No overlapping tracked provider route is sourced for Composer 2.5 and Kimi K2.5; plan for SDK, billing, or endpoint changes.

-- Check replacement coverage for Tool use and Code execution before moving production traffic.
+- Check replacement coverage for Tool use, Code execution, and IDE integration before moving production traffic.

-- Kimi K2.5 adds Structured outputs in local capability data.
+- Kimi K2.5 adds Vision, Multimodal, and Structured outputs in local capability data.

 - No overlapping tracked provider route is sourced for Kimi K2.5 and Composer 2.5; plan for SDK, billing, or endpoint changes.

-- Check replacement coverage for Structured outputs before moving production traffic.
+- Check replacement coverage for Vision, Multimodal, and Structured outputs before moving production traffic.

-- Composer 2.5 adds Tool use and Code execution in local capability data.
+- Composer 2.5 adds Tool use, Code execution, and IDE integration in local capability data.

 Specs